-60-year-old Londoner 'beaten in Dubai prison'
+60-year-old Londoner 'beaten, forced to watch torture' in Dubai jail

 A 60-year-old Londoner has been beaten and forced to watch others being tortured while detained in a UAE prison, according to reports.